 Moving hadn’t really been in our plans, but when Mom’s company had decided to open their new branch here and asked her to be the project manager, refusing wasn’t an option.

 Bradford was Mom’s hometown, where she had grown up and spent twenty-one years of her life.
-Plus, it was a good hike in her pay.
+Plus, it was a good increase in her pay.

 My dad didn’t mind either; to be honest, he wouldn’t have minded if you moved him to another corner of the world.
 He was a freelance software and website designer, so moving for him wasn’t a big deal.